 These analyses must recognize the interconnected nature of Arctic observations and their connection to delivering public value across a diverse range of decision-makers.

-US AON's Benefit tool allows scientists and communities to illustrate the Value of observing and data systems and illuminate critical gaps.
+US AON's Benefit tool allows scientists and communities to illustrate the value of observing and data systems and illuminate critical gaps.

-Through expert elicitation, US AON's Benefit Tool systematically links observational inputs (i.e. satellite data or in situ measurements) to the value-added data product and application outputs that they support, weighting the relative impact of each input.
+Through expert elicitation, US AON's Benefit Tool systematically links observational inputs (i.e. satellite data or in situ measurements) to the data product and application outputs they support, weighting the relative impact of each input.
 The desired outcomes are specified by a benefit framework.

 Applying the Benefit Tool